rtoal/plang-glossary/README.md

 ### Iterator
 An object that provides the capability to access the elements of a container in some order.

+### JIT
+Method of language translation in which the source language is translated _during_ interpretation, that is, Just-In-Time.

 ### Keyword
 A word with a special meaning in a programming language, such as "function", "while", or "if", that generally cannot be used as an identifier.